reclaimID/client/README.md

 You can manage your identities by accessing https://ui.reclaim.
 This web interface is running on your local machine.

-To test reclaim, you can go to the demo page https://demo.reclaim in your browser to test a reclaim login.
-This webpage it running on our servers [here](https://demo.reclaim-identity.io/) but must be accessed through GNS to be usable with a reclaim login.
+To test reclaim, you can go to the demo page https://demo.reclaim in your browser.
+This demo is running on your local machine and must be accessed through the proxy to be usable with a reclaim login.

 (c) 2018 Fraunhofer AISEC